bengreenberg5/dqn/README.md

 ## Training

-Choose a gym environment and config file, then run:
+Run:

 ```
 cd dqn
 python run.py --env BreakoutNoFrameskip-v4 --config rainbow
 ```

+where `env` is a gym environment name, and `config` is the name of a file in the "configs" directory (minus the .gin extension).

 ## Evaluation

-Choose a folder containing agent checkpoints, then run:
+Run:

 ```
-python generate_video.py -- env BreakoutNoFrameskip-v4 --run gcp-breakout
+python generate_video.py --env BreakoutNoFrameskip-v4 --run gcp-breakout
 ```

+where `run` is the name of a directory with agent checkpoints.